Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 Before you begin:

+- Clone your Qualtrics survey first.
+We recommend copying the survey to keep its initial version.

-- Prepare the link to your Qualtrics survey, and the IRB approval number.
+  Then prepare the link to the cloned survey, and the IRB approval number.

-    {% note info %}

-    Clone the Qualtrics survey first, and use the link to the cloned project in Toloka.
-This will help you avoid setting up the project according to the Toloka requirements.

-    {% endnote %}

 - {% include [tutorials-register](../_includes/tutorials/register.md) %}

 - {% include [tutorials-top-up-tutorial](../_includes/tutorials/top-up-tutorial.md) %}